Interpretable Visualizations of Data Spaces for Classification Problems: Theory

 whose eigendecomposition can be used to obtain a relevant low-dimensional map.
+Similar to PCovR, this procedure can be adapted for nonlinear kernel classification models, where instead $\mathbf{Z}\equiv \mathbf{KP}_{KZ}$.

-Because different classification algorithms operate to optimize different loss terms, they will yield different values of $\mathbf{Z}$; this is visualized in Fig.~\ref{fig:pcovc_classifers}, where we demonstrate the new latent space maps determined for PCovC at $\alpha=0.5$ for the archetypal Iris dataset \cite{fisher_use_1936, anderson_species_1936} and several popular linear classification algorithms.
+Thus, an important component of this procedure is the selection of the expectation matrix $\mathbf{Z}$.
+As different classification algorithms operate to optimize different loss terms, they will yield different values of $\mathbf{Z}$; this is visualized in Fig.~\ref{fig:pcovc_classifers}, where we demonstrate the new latent space maps determined for PCovC at $\alpha=0.5$ for the archetypal Iris dataset \cite{fisher_use_1936, anderson_species_1936} and several popular linear classification algorithms.
+These maps are well-founded, as, by construction, there exists a strong relationship between $\mathbf{X}$ and $\mathbf{Z}$.
+This framework indeed is strongest where there exists a clear relationship between $\mathbf{X}$ and $\mathbf{Z}$ (or, equivalently, $\mathbf{K}$ and $\mathbf{Z}$).
+Mathematically, this allows the easy identification of covariances between variables, and thus the loss written in Eq.~\ref{eq:pcovr_objective} to vary smoothly with $\alpha$.

-Similar to PCovR, PCovC will inherit the regularization incorporated into its parent supervised algorithm, which will prevent overfitting, and can be trivially adapted for non-linear kernel classification models, where instead $\mathbf{Z}\equiv \mathbf{KP}_{KZ}$. \diff{As written, this approach is not well-suited for decision trees or ensemble classification methods, which require multiple analogs of the evidence matrix.}
+However, this does not impose a necessary requirement that $\mathbf{Z}$ comes from a classification model constructed by $\mathbf{Y} = \phi (\mathbf{Z}),$ simply that $\mathbf{Z}$ reflects the class likelihoods and is normalized such that its variance is of similar magnitude to $\mathbf{X}$ (having $\mathbf{X}$ and $\mathbf{Z}$ of non-standardized variance leads to asymptotic behavior of relevant loss functions with respect to $\alpha$, as discussed in \citet{helfrecht_structure-property_2020}).
+Also, $\mathbf{Z}$ should be determined in such a way as to prevent over-fitting, as is typically done by regularizing losses in classification models.

+Choosing $\alpha$ depends on the intention behind the mapping procedure (how much one cares about the reconstruction of $\mathbf{X}$ versus the clear visualization of the decision boundary), but can be done programmatically based on the mixed loss (Eq.~\ref{eq:pcovc_objective}).
+When the intention is to understand the behavior of the classifier, it is important to note that for binary classification with $\mathbf{Z}=\mathbf{XP}_{XZ}$ or $\mathbf{Z}=\mathbf{KP}_{KZ}$, $\mathbf{Z}$ should be fully reproducible from $\mathbf{T}$ as $\alpha\to0$.
+This makes low (but nonzero) $\alpha$ values, such as $0.05$, more attractive, as the classifier's learned decision boundary can be well-captured in this regime while also learning an orthogonal dimension for analysis.
+With multiclass problems, we require that $\mathbf{T}$ has at least $n_\text{classes}$ dimensions to fully reconstruct $\mathbf{Z}$, thus the same recommendations are not directly applicable.

+With perfectly balanced datasets wherein the $\mathbf{X}$ and $\mathbf{Z}$ matrices are standardized to unit variance, $\alpha$ can typically be taken as 0.5, as this weights the reconstruction of the matrices equally.
+When the matrices are of different variances or the classes are imbalanced, $\alpha$ should be determined by a minimization of PCovC loss, ideally through cross-validation.
+We have followed this procedure in all subsequent case studies, and have included corresponding cross-validation results in the Supplementary Information.
+For a more thorough discussion of the impact of $\alpha$, we direct the interested reader to \citet{vervloet_model_2016}.